Nearly eight out of 10 families across England are unable to afford newly built homes in their local area, a report by housing charity Shelter says.

 It will be interesting to see what is offered to help with this in the forthcoming Spring 2017 Budget.

-To read more about The Hendry Solution go to the following link:
+To read more about The House Price Virtuoso Solution (previously The Hendry Solution) go to the following link:

 Improve The Housing Market in England and Wales.